Organ Donation Review

-The Minister is expected to lodge a draft law at the end of February 2018.
-This will be considered by the States Assembly in April 2018.
+The Minister lodged a draft law (the Draft Human Transplantation and Anatomy (Jersey) Law 201-) on the 27 February 2018.
+This will be considered by the States Assembly on 10 April 2018.

 This system has already been adopted in a number of other jurisdictions including Wales.
 Scotland and England have also proposed similar opt-out systems.

 A 2017 survey found that 14% of Jersey adults were currently on the Organ Donation Register.

 Chairman of the Panel, Deputy Richard Renouf, said: